irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 This principle can be called *Class Consciousness*.
 However, it is often overlooked in favour of trying to rush through angry political upheaval.
 The road to a good world will be long and bumpy.

+Political thinkers often seem to hold the idea that everyone has the same knowledge, understanding, and goals that they do, committing the *Game Theorists' Fallacy*.
+Or, they do victim-blaming and blame people just for not understanding things that have never been properly explained to them.

+My thinking is very similar to original Marxism, which claims that technological development will inevitably lead to a change in society.
+In fact, by trying to make as much money as possible selling iPhones, rich people have given us the perfect tool to make art and spread insurrection.
+Even in the most oppressive regimes, blocks on free speech are easy to bypass if you know how.
+In less oppressive regimes, if they try to take away our freedom to read and write information[^restrictact], we will not take it sitting down.

+Case in point: apartheid emerald mine heir[^likeaminecraftvillagerlolhgnrghgnuhhhnhhhh] Elon Musk's takeover of social media platform Twitter[^twitter].
+The people who rule the world are actually very, very stupid (strictly speaking, they're average intelligence, like we all are, but also they're disconnected from reality which makes a difference).
+While trying to satisfy his ego, he's made it more and more obvious just how stupid he is, plus he's pushed people to other, more free social media, and lost a massive amount of money.

+The main addition in my thesis is that society will change by cultural transmission as well as by the advancement of the means of production.
+This means less of a dedication to accelerationism, and more of an emphasis on love and education.

 So, everyone needs to understand politics.
 At the moment, this knowledge is mostly restricted to nutjobs like me who make it their hobby or their profession.
-There must be no ordering people to read Marx.
+There must be no more ordering people to read Marx.
 Political education should be spread in the most accessible but comprehensive forms possible.
 No oversimplifications (four legs good, two legs bad...[^thisislikegeorgeorwellsuhhbookninteeneightyfour]) but also no stupidly long and wordy books.[^morewell]

 In fact, Marx wrote that "The tradition of all the dead generations weighs like a nightmare on the brain of the living."[^nightmares] Literature is dead, once it is written down and finished, but society and the ideas that drive it are alive.
 Not to deny how informative and influential this writing is, Karl would have probably thought it was pretty funny how people still cling to the written word of his ideas.